Parity of $k$-differentials in genus zero and one: Abstract

 \section{Abstract}

 Here we completely determine the spin parity of $k$-differentials with prescribed zero and pole orders on Riemann surfaces of genus zero and one.
 This result was previously obtained conditionally by the first author and Quentin Gendron assuming the truth of a number-theoretic hypothesis \cite[Conjecture A.10]{CG22}.
 We prove this hypothesis by reformulating it in terms of Jacobi symbols, reducing the proof to a combinatorial identity and standard facts about Jacobi symbols.
 The proof was obtained by AxiomProver and the system formalized the proof of the combinatorial identity in Lean/Mathlib (see the Appendix).
+We emphasize that it is this combinatorial identity, and not the geometric results on $k$-differentials, that was formalized.
+The formalized statement is displayed and explained in the Appendix.